Convolutions for Spatial Interaction Modeling: METHODOLOGY

 As illustrated in Fig.~\ref{fig:architecture}a, the first stage of the joint model detects objects and extracts features.
-From the input BEV raster, a 4$\times$ downsampled feature map is extracted by a deep CNN that follows common design~\cite{lin2017feature, lin2017focalloss}.
+From the input BEV raster, a 4$\times$ downsampled feature map is extracted by a deep CNN that follows common design (see Appendix for the complete network design).
 It consists of 3 operations: (1) convolutional block ({ConvB}) including a convolution (kernel size 3$\times$3), batch normalization, and ReLU optionally; (2) ResNet v2 block ({ResB})~\cite{he2016identity}; and (3) upsampling using bi-linear interpolation.
-Features are processed at multiple scales to provide larger receptive fields for capturing wider context and past motion of the actors (see Supplementary Material for detailed network design).
+Features are processed at multiple scales to provide larger receptive fields for capturing wider context and past motion of the actors.

 Following the computation of the BEV feature map, classification and regression are performed on the 1D feature vector for each grid cell.
 Through a fully-connected (FC) layer and a softmax function, we obtain the likelihood $p_c$ of existence of a vehicle actor whose center is located in the cell $c$.
 We use focal loss $\ell_f$ \cite{lin2017focalloss} to address the foreground/background imbalance.
 Through a separate FC layer, the network at the same time regresses the detection bounding boxes $\mathcal{X}_{0}$.
-The centroid and heading are relative to the cell center and the ADV heading, respectively.
-Then, the first-stage detection loss is given as
+The centroid and heading are relative to the cell center and the AV heading, respectively.
+Then, the first-stage detection loss is given as follows (the hat-notation ${\hat \ast}$ indicates the ground-truth targets)

-where $all$ and $veh$ represent all grid cells and vehicle foreground grid cells, respectively, $\hat p_c$ equals 1 for foreground cells and 0 otherwise, $\ell_1$ is smooth-$L_1$ loss (with the transition value set to 0.1), while the remaining hat-notation indicates the associated supervised targets.
+where $all$ and $veh$ represent all grid cells and vehicle foreground grid cells, respectively, $\hat p_c$ equals 1 for foreground cells and 0 otherwise, $\ell_1$ is smooth-$L_1$ loss (with the transition value set to 0.1).